 Candidates for Summer Boost will receive an invitation with information about how to take advantage of the specially designed, in-person instruction.
-Six centrally-located schools will serve as launch sites for the program, which runs from June 7 through June 24: Altara, Copperview, Crescent, and Midvalley elementary schools and Eastmont and Indian Hills middle schools.
+Five centrally-located schools will serve as launch sites for the program, which runs from June 7 through June 24: Altara, Copperview, Crescent, and Midvalley elementary schools and Indian Hills middle school.

 “Summer Boost is all about connecting with students in grades K-8 who have faced obstacles this pandemic year.
 We’ve built lessons to support areas in reading and math where the data show students could use a little lift,” said Canyons Instructional Supports Director Dr. Amber Roderick-Landward.
 “It will be a fun, camp-like environment where students can catch up with friends and prepare for re-entry to school this fall.”

 The classes will be taught Monday through Thursday from 9 a.m. to noon.
 Transportation will be provided along with other familiar supports and resources.
 On prescheduled dates, pop-up wellness clinics will offer counseling and mental health referrals, dental care and eye exams.